 “Moving to Harlem had brought its challenges.
 The camellia red beans, White Lily flour, Creole seasoning, and Louisiana hot sauce did not cook so richly here.
 In the summertime, the scent of fried chicken wafted through the air.
 Then in the colder months, the air smelled of nothing but rain.
 They substituted their gardens for flowerpots, lawns for stoops, camphor oil for their bodies.
 But at least they owned their brownstone outright”(CB 98).

 When she catches her husband with another woman, a singer whose identity revealed at the end of the book may be missed by some readers, (hint hint), she kicks him out and needs to make it on her own with her two daughters.

-This creates the defining tension in the novel, because this line of caulbearing women is black and the other members of their African American community of Harlem are unhappy with the Melancon women’s practices and choices, and what they see as their unwillingness to help the people of their own community and race while catering to this elite white population by selling their bodies and indulging in their old ways and superstitions.
+This creates the defining tension in the novel: because this line of caulbearing women is black, other black members of their community are unhappy with the Melancon women’s practices and choices.
+They feel that that they are unwilling to help many of the people of their own community and race who cannot pay such prices while catering to this elite white population.
+Many of them also are displeased with them selling their bodies to white people and indulging their old ways and superstitions.
 The plot spins off into many interesting directions from there, covering a lot of ground and exploring many issues.